BitcoinDesign/Guide/guide/how-it-works/ecash/overview.md

 {% include tip/open.html color="blue" icon="info" label="Ecash is a custodial solution" %}

-Bitcoin-backed ecash is custodial, meaning someone else holds your bitcoin.
-Be aware that this subjects useres to all custodial risks.
+Bitcoin backed ecash is custodial, meaning someone else holds your bitcoin.
+Be aware that this subjects users to custodial risks.

 {% include tip/close.html %}